Old-Fashioned Business Name Ideas:

 - Copy pubs and barbershops.

-- Feed these old words and others into a business name generator.
+- Feed these old words and others into a business name generator to get a list of good names.

 - King Arthur Flour.